aylamar/chizuru-bot/README.md

 ### /deletestream [stream]

-Stops tracking the mentioned stream in the channel that the command was executed in.
+Requires: the MANAGE_CHANNELS permission, and stops tracking the mentioned stream in the channel that the command was executed in.

 ### /liststream [stream]